-All of these unfortunate happenings lay the backdrop for why my discovery of chanterelles and black trumpets (and my excitement for mushroom hunting more generally) was all the more revelatory.
+All of these hapless happenings lay the backdrop for why my discovery of chanterelles and black trumpets (and my excitement for mushroom hunting more generally) was all the more revelatory.

-Though my road trip was largely one of acute absurdity and incompatible travel personalities, a silver lining of it was the morning I spent in the woods of Tennessee before returning home.
+Though the road trip proved to be a tiring, unfortunate unveiling of incompatible travel personalities, a silver lining of it was the morning I spent in the woods of Tennessee before returning home.
 I had recently been moved by a friends knowledge and passion for mushroom foraging, and as I walked through trees and leaves and brush, I saw one mushroom, then two, and then mushrooms everywhere.
 I was beside myself with the diversity, and the diversity along such a short walk.
 It was the first time I truly understood the excitement my friend (and my grandmother who first introduced me to wild mushrooms years ago) had for this sort of adventure.

 When I returned to Massachusetts, mushrooms were on my mind because they felt like the only positive encounter I had had in a while.
 I didn’t know much about mushroom identification at all, but my obsession with cooking gave me a confident eye for popular edible mushrooms (chicken of the woods, oyster mushrooms, hen of the woods, chanterelles, black trumpets, and morels).
 I had no idea that all of the above very realistically were a hop skip and a jump out my front door.